Paveechin/LinkedIn-organic-content-strategy-for-B2B-SaaS/research/sources.md

 2026-06-08

 **Brief annotations:**
-Matt Gray is a Founder & CEO of Founder OS claimed "Founder OS builds the systems that let your business grow without you in the room".
+Matt Gray is the Founder & CEO of Founder OS claimed "Founder OS builds the systems that let your business grow without you in the room".
 Moreover, he has gained a high amount of followers and built many contents related to business, Linkedin and content creation through his social media platforms.

 ## Justin Welsh